hzhao5737/CovidVisualization/README.md

 # CovidVisualization
-Tableau Visualization of Poverty and Ethnicity in Relationhip to Covid
+Tableau Visualization of Poverty and Ethnicity in Relationship to Covid-19